thinkful-ei-narwhal/test_repo-daniel-nick/README.md

-Hello my name is Nick
+Hello my name is Nick and Daniel